• Skip to primary navigation

 • 5 minutes in an ice bath

-I have made hard boiled eggs this way probably a dozen times and they come out perfect every time, cooked all the way thru with an easy to peel shell!
+I have made hard boiled eggs this way dozens of times and they come out perfect every time, cooked all the way thru with an easy to peel shell!

 The 5-5-5 method is so easy that even my husband can do it!
 Which is saying a lot.
 He is definitely not a master in the kitchen.